Rapperswil-Jona: Today

-Rapperswil-Jona is one of the most significant traffic junctions in the region, and Rapperswil railway station is a nodal point for the Swiss Federal Railways, Südostbahn and S-Bahn Zürich lines.
-Zürichsee-Schifffahrtsgesellschaft (commonly abbreviated to ZSG) operates passenger vessels on the Lake Zürich, connecting surrounding towns between Zürich-Bürkliplatz and Rapperswil.
-The Seedamm, a moraine of the Linth Glacier across Lake Zürich, links Rapperswil with Hurden (SZ) on the other side of the lake.
+Rapperswil-Jona is one of the most significant traffic junctions in the region, and Rapperswil railway station is a nodal point for the Swiss Federal Railways, Südostbahn and Zurich S-Bahn lines.
+Zürichsee-Schifffahrtsgesellschaft (commonly abbreviated to ZSG) operates passenger vessels on the Lake Zurich, connecting surrounding towns between Zurich Bürkliplatz and Rapperswil.
+The Seedamm, a moraine of the Linth Glacier across Lake Zurich, links Rapperswil with Hurden (SZ) on the other side of the lake.
 This connection has been part of old pilgrimage routes.
-From early centuries, a wooden footbridge led across Lake Zürich.
+From early centuries, a wooden footbridge led across Lake Zurich.
 At a later stage, the bridge was replaced by a stone dam.
 In 2001, a new wooden footbridge was opened alongside the dam for the first 840 meters of the crossing.
 It was built in the same place as the original bridge and links Rapperswil with the nearby bridge chapel (Heilig Hüsli) built in 1551.

 The main sights are concentrated in the centre of Rapperswil and can be seen while strolling through the medieval alleys.
 The main sights of Rapperswil are its roses, the castle, the reconstructed wooden bridge to Hurden with its bridge chapel, and a Capuchin monastery.
 There are also a number of churches, chapels, and the nearby Wurmsbach Abbey.
 In the surroundings of the town there are a number of churches.
 St. John's Church in Rapperswil was built around 1220 and became Rapperswil's parish church in 1253, the Chapel St. Ursula in the village of Kempraten was built around 885.
 The St. Dionysius Chapel, dedicated to Denis, the first bishop of Paris, was reconstructed in 1493 and attracts pilgrims.
-The nunnery at Wurmsbach (Wurmsbach Abbey) was established in 1259 and today houses an institute for girls, and St. Martin Busskirch is the former parish church of Rapperswil.
+The nunnery (Wurmsbach Abbey), was established in 1259 and today houses an institute for girls, and St. Martin Busskirch is the former parish church of Rapperswil.

 Bollingen is known for the "Tower" built there by Carl Jung.
-Kempraten is one of the most important archeological sites in the canton of St. Gallen and is located at the norther shore of Obersee, the eastern part of Lake Zürich.
+Kempraten is one of the most important archeological sites in the canton of St. Gallen and is located at the northern shore of Obersee, the eastern part of Lake Zurich.